serializingme/website-content/content/page/contributions.md

 1. Created the `smtp-enum-users.nse`, which attempts to find user account names over SMTP by brute force testing using RCPT, VRFY, and EXPN tests.
 1. Created the `http-vuln-cve2011-3192.nse` that detects a denial of service vulnerability in the way the Apache web server handles requests for multiple overlapping/simple ranges of a page.
 1. Made `http-wordpress-enum.nse` able to get names of users who have no posts.
-1. Added path argument to the `http-auth.nse` script and update the script to use stdnse.format_output.
+1. Added path argument to the `http-auth.nse` script and update the script to use `stdnse.format_output`.
 1. Added new fingerprints to `http-enum.nse` for Subversion, CVS and Apache Archiva.
 1. Applied patch to `snmp-brute.nse` that solves problems with handling errors that occur during community list file parsing.
 1. Added new services and the ATTACK category to the dnsbl script.